wafflescloud/tp/docs/UserGuide.md

   <br>

-   A GUI similar to the below should appear in a few seconds.
+   A interface similar to the below should appear in a few seconds.
 Note how the application contains some sample data.<br>
    ![Ui](images/ui.png){style="width:900px; height:auto;"}<br>
-   For more details on the GUI, you can refer to the [Overview of GUI](#overview-of-gui) section.
+   For more details on the interface, you can refer to the [Overview of Interface](#overview-of-interface) section.
 <div style="page-break-after: always;"></div>

-6. Type the command in the command box (displaying "Enter command here...") and press Enter to execute it.
+6. Type the command in the command box (displaying *"Enter command here..."*) and press Enter to execute it.
 <br><br>
   Here are some simple commands you can try: